in-der-kothe/exactly-once-semantics/README.md

 ## Our example - A payment service - Solution from previous chapter

-In case you did not figure out how to cope with multiple messages for the the payment in the previous chapter :computer: - [Avoid paying twice](https://github.com/in-der-kothe/exactly-once-semantics/tree/code/avoid-paying-twice), you will see here one solution.
+In case you did not figure out how to cope with multiple messages for one the payment transaction in the previous chapter :computer: - [Avoid paying twice](https://github.com/in-der-kothe/exactly-once-semantics/tree/code/avoid-paying-twice), you will see here **one** solution.

 The process of identifying duplicated messages/rest-calls is being called **deduplication**.